H4ad/omnistack/backend-nestjs/README.md

 For this project, we have three main applications:

 - api: Deals with basic crud operations in the system.
-- analytics: Aggregates all data from operations in crud.
+- analytics: Aggregates all data of requests in API service.

 ## :rocket: Getting Started